Still me, Rick

 - We typically do not make multi-year grants

-- We do make grants for general operations
+- We typically do make grants for general operations

 - We typically do not get involved in match grant campaigns